junwei99/educational/external/xy.md

 3. XML

-   get cgiList and return list of DetailDO/FMTableDO/ABTableDO/CDTableDO
+   input cgiList & enodebList and return list of DetailDO/FMTableDO/ABTableDO/CDTableDO

 4. CombinedDO is unchanged